GMAT Score Percentiles 2026: What's a Good Score for Top MBA Programs?

 When you receive your GMAT score, you’ll see two key numbers: your total score (205-805 on the Focus Edition) and your percentile rank.
 Understanding both is crucial for setting realistic MBA goals.

-The GMAT underwent a major transformation in November 2023 with the introduction of the GMAT Focus Edition.
-This new format has a different scoring scale and percentile distribution compared to the classic GMAT.
+The GMAT was transformed in late 2023 with the introduction of the GMAT Focus Edition, which became the only version of the exam once the classic GMAT was fully retired (its final test date was January 31, 2024).
+This format has a different scoring scale and percentile distribution compared to the old GMAT, so a “700” no longer exists.

-The GMAT Focus Edition uses a new scoring scale from 205 to 805 in 10-point increments.
-Here are the approximate percentile rankings:
+The GMAT Focus Edition uses a scoring scale from 205 to 805 in 10-point increments.
+Here are the approximate percentile rankings based on the latest GMAC data:

 | Score | Percentile | Competitiveness |